tutkunbatu/Unix_Shell/README.md

 ## Project Scope:
 Unix Shell based on the tutorial of Stephen Brennan.
 This is a very basic implementation that consists of the shell commands:
+- read
+- parse
-- cd
+- fork
-- help
+- exec
-- exit
+- wait

 ## Limitations:
 - Commands must be on a single line.